 The design of your website, the time it takes to load, how easy it is to use, your payment process, your social media accounts, your emails, your customer engagement systems; they all come under your digital customer experience.

-Every single digital touchpoint that you have with your customers is a component of your digital customer experience.
+All the digital touchpoints that you have with your customers are components of your digital customer experience.

 And you should strive to make sure that your entire digital customer experience is as smooth as possible.

 Why is it so important in 2023?